brutusin/wava/README.md

 `uICfg.ansiColors`                     | Use ANSI escape code sequences to highlight UI.
 `schedulerCfg.promiseHandlerClassName` | FQN of the [`PromiseHandler`](src/main/java/org/brutusin/wava/core/plug/PromiseHandler.java) implementation (see [`impl`](https://github.com/brutusin/wava/tree/master/src/main/java/org/brutusin/wava/core/plug/impl) package) to use.
 `schedulerCfg.nicenessHandlerClassName` | FQN of the [`NicenessHandler`](src/main/java/org/brutusin/wava/core/plug/NicenessHandler.java) implementation (see [`impl`](https://github.com/brutusin/wava/tree/master/src/main/java/org/brutusin/wava/core/plug/impl) package) to use.
-`schedulerCfg.pollingSecs`             | Time interval between promises verification and peer keepalives.
+`schedulerCfg.pollingSecs`             | Polling time interval for promises verification and ping events.
 `schedulerCfg.maxTotalRSSBytes`        | Maximum amount of physical memory permitted for all jobs.
 If `-1` the total amount of physical memory is considered.
 `schedulerCfg.maxJobRSSBytes`          | Maximum permitted RSS promise for a job.
 If `-1` there is no limit.
 `schedulerCfg.commandTTLCacheSecs`     | Cache TTL in seconds, for some commands used to query information to the system.